openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 - **Cost:**  2 points
 - **Prerequisites:**
  - **Tier 1 - 5:** None
-- **Description:** You are a master of wreaking havoc on many foes at once, whether it be with a whirlwind of your twin blades, a hail of gun fire, a massive wave of psionic
+- **Description:** You are a master of wreaking havoc on many foes at once, whether it be with a whirlwind of your twin blades, a hail of gun fire, a massive wave of psionic  energy, or a devastating ball of flame.

 <div class="feat-entry"></div>